Kimnkitae/Portfolio/README.md

 1. Download the archive with the latest version.
 2. Unzip the archive to any folder on your computer.
 3. Open the file **`index.html `** by double—clicking, the website will immediately launch in the browser.

-That's it!
-You don't need to install anything.
+4. Also install Node.js

 ## What's inside
-- Everything is assembled and optimized (HTML, CSS, images)
+- Everything is assembled and optimized (HTML, CSS, JS)
-- No server technologies — pure static

 ## Author
 Instagram: mainworkitae